microsoft/BuildXL/Documentation/Specs/Sandboxing.md

 A clear **limitation** of this approach is that in only applies to executables that are **dynamically linked** to `libc`.
 In Linux, that is the case for the vast majority of executables.
 Notable exceptions, however, are programs written in [`Go`](https://go.dev/) which are by default statically linked.

-## macOS Sandboxing
-Interposing system calls (akin to Detouring on Windows) is possible on macOS, but comes with a major restriction: it is not applicable to "protected" system processes.
-Another drawback of this approach is making sure that all relevant system calls are interposed, the list of which may be huge and not readily available.
-Our sandbox for macOS avoids those restrictions by being implemented as a Darwin kernel extension, producing similar data and blocking capabilities as noted above for Windows.

-An initial implementation of the sandbox, not provided here, was solely based on [KAuth](https://developer.apple.com/library/archive/technotes/tn2127/_index.html).
-While providing listeners for intercepting and blocking many different system calls, KAuth lacks support for the following:
-  - _process tree observability_: `exec` system calls can be observed, but neither `fork`s nor process exiting can be observed;
-  - _symlinks_: creation of a "fast" symlink (which amounts to creating a single VNode) is not observable;
-  - _absent file probes_: when a nonexistent file is probed, a `VNODE_SEARCH` event can be observed, but it only carries the path of the directory being searched, not the path of the file being looked up.

-Furthermore, repeated `VNODE_SEARCH` events against the same directory are cached (even when performed by different processes!) so not all of them can be observed from KAuth listeners.

-The sandbox implementation used here is based instead on KAuth + TrustedBSD Mandatory Access Control (MAC).
-This implementation taps into TrustedBSD's MAC, the same subsystem used by the MacOS App Sandbox.
-It provides full process tree observability and access control, including getting callbacks for all reads, writes, probes, and enumerations, plus seeing all spawn and exec calls for child process tracking.

-In terms of performance, this sandbox adds anywhere from 10-25% time overhead to process execution.

 ## Sandbox Demos
 See the [Demos](../../Public/Src/Demos/Demos.md) page which includes sandbox projects to help understand how sandboxing works.